abostroem/2015-01-03-aas/blog_post/swc_aas_notes.md

 example.
 It's also a nice way to finish off the day, by providing learners with an active experience that's not incredibly mentally-taxing.

+We asked for good and bad stickies at the end of the day and reviewed them over dinner.

 ## Day 2

 We started day 2 with Git.
 I don't like to teach git entirely from the command line.
 Instead I like